Here you will find answers to some frequently asked questions about the Festival’s origins, how it is run, and the experiences on offer.

 Why is there an admission charge?

-• In 2023 an all-day adult stroller ticket giving access to six venues (internal and external) costs £13.50, and children under 16 get in free if with an adult.
-(The Night Market in Brewery Yard has been brought back and there is an optional additional charge of £3 for this).
+- In 2024 an all-day adult stroller ticket purchased in advance gives access to six venues (internal and external) costs: Day – £16, Weekend – £25, and children under 16 get in free if with an adult.
+If there is capacity as the Festival weekend approaches, then tickets may be made available to buy online at a higher price on the day.
+The Night Market in Brewery Yard has been brought back and tickets for this cost £5.

-• In September 2021 (during the pandemic) all tickets were sold in advance for the first time.
+- In September 2021 (at the tail end of the pandemic) all tickets were sold in advance for the first time.
 This was essential in order to control numbers.
-Feedback post-event from people who regularly attended the Festival – exhibitors and visitors – was very much in favour of this approach.
-(Concerns had previously been raised about overcrowding.)
-Stallholders reported better sales and visitors appreciated less congestion and the opportunity to browse and take their time when shopping.
-Whilst capacity for each day was increased post-pandemic, all tickets have continued to be sold in advance.
+Feedback post-event from exhibitors and visitors – was very much in favour of this approach.
+Whilst capacity for each day has been subsequently increased, the majority of tickets continue to be sold in advance with a percentage being sold on the day if there is still availability.
 This is an important factor in the overall management and budgeting of the event, as well as the actual experience on the day.

 Am I paying just to get into a food market?